In this tutorial, I’m going to give you an in-depth explanation of how the Blending Modes (Blend Modes) in Photoshop

-Adobe provides descriptions on each Blending Mode, but they do not provide the mathematical equations behind them.
+Adobe provides descriptions of each Blending Mode, but they do not provide the mathematical equations behind them.
 If you would like to find out more about Blending Mode math, check out the Wikipedia page on Blend Modes.

 Each Blend Mode Explained

-In the examples below, we will explain each of the 6 Blend Mode categories (Normal, Darken, Lighten, Contrast, Inversion, and Component) as well as all the Blend Mode in within each category.
+In the examples below, we will explain each of the 6 Blend Modes categories (Normal, Darken, Lighten, Contrast, Inversion, and Component) as well as all the Blend Modes within each category.

 Normal Blending Modes

 The Blending Modes in this category do not have algorithms that blend pixels.
 Instead, the Opacity slider controls the blend between layers.

 “Normal” is the default Blending Mode for Photoshop layers.
 Opaque pixels will cover the pixels directly below them without applying any math or algorithm applied to them.
 You can, of course, reduce the opacity of the layer to reveal the pixels below.

 As the name implies, the Blending Modes in the Darken category will turn the “Result” colors darker.
 Anything that is white in the blend layer will become invisible, and anything that is darker than white is going to have some darkening effect on the pixels below it.